Fred Beal: Drawn to the Communists

 On the road that would eventually take him to Moscow, Beal identified the 1924 presidential campaign of Robert La Follette as a turning point.
 La Follette (who had changed his previous pro-Moscow stance after visiting the Soviet Union in late 1923) was supported as a "progressive" by the Socialists and by the American Federation of Labour.
 The failure of his campaign to check Calvin Coolidge's clean sweep of the northern industrial states, persuaded Beal that "the American workers would never be won over to the political side."

-Beal dropped out of the Socialist Party and for the next three years devoted himself to local organising within the One Big Union.
+Beal dropped out of the Socialist Party and for the next three years devoted himself to local organizing within the One Big Union.
 When the setbacks he encountered caused him again to despair, he was drawn to the Communists through their "united fronts".
-This was first to their defense campaign for Saco and Venzetti in 1927 (in the course of which he reported being badly beaten by American Legionaires) and then, via a United Front Committee of Textile Workers in Lawrence to the party-controlled National Textile Workers Union (NTWU).
+This was first to their defense campaign for Sacco and Vanzetti in 1927 (in the course of which he reported being badly beaten by American Legionnaires) and then, via a United Front Committee of Textile Workers in Lawrence to the party-controlled National Textile Workers Union (NTWU).
 He viewed the Communist Party as "the most effective radical organization in the field, almost the only one that was really active in behalf of the workers".
 Many Wobbly leaders (including Bill Haywood and Elizabeth Gurley Flynn) and thousands of Wobbly rank-and-filers had, or were making, the same political journey.

 In 1928, a mill strike in New Bedford placed Beal "in the forefront of Communist labor organizers", although the struggle itself ended in a defeat for the workers.
 After 23 weeks the 25 to 30,000 strikers no longer responded to prodding from the organizers that party headquarters had sent in "droves" from "Boston, New York and points west".
 Beal's Textile Mill Committees had demanded a 20% wage increase (together with reduced hours and equal pay for women); in a deal negotiated by the established craft unions, the exhausted workers settled for a 5 per cent pay cut.

 When reassigned to North Carolina (where his only contact was a blind Party member in Charlotte) Beal was entertaining growing doubts.
 There had been too great a willingness to override rank-and-file deliberation, to block local initiative and, ultimately, to "make a political game" of what for the workers was "a struggle for existence".
 Beal had begun to make a distinction between "the Party and the cause".
 Even the language of the party was suspect.
-When, to a worker who objected to being "called such names", Beal sought to defend the term "proletariat" he was confronted with a dictionary:"Proletariat: the lowest class of ancient Rome, contributing nothing to the state but offspring.
+When, to a worker who objected to being "called such names", Beal sought to defend the term "proletariat" he was confronted with a dictionary: "Proletariat: the lowest class of ancient Rome, contributing nothing to the state but offspring.
 Applied to the lowest class of society".